The 12 Most Expensive Weddings In History

-30 years after his parents were married in “the wedding of the century,” Prince William had his own giant wedding.
+30 years after his parents were married in “the wedding of the century,” Prince William is having his own giant wedding.

 Diana and Charles take the cake with a wedding costing $110 million when adjusted for inflation.
 Vanisha Mittal and Amit Bhatia come in third after paying an inflation-adjusted $66 million.